A/N: Warning for graphic violence.

 Kieran jumped at the voice.
 “Drys!”
 He looked at Roman pleadingly.
 “Could you…?”

-The door clicked open, but the shadowy figure didn’t immediately rise.
+The door clicked open, but the shadowy figure didn’t rise.
 Roman slipped into the cell and crouched beside them, pulling out the keys again to unlock the manacles on their wrists.
 Finally, the hulking figure rose to their feet.
 They were far too large to be human, and when they stretched, a massive pair of wings flared out on either side of them.

 “Thank you,” Drys said to Roman, seriously, “I owe you a great debt.”